 If you are using leftover risotto, skip steps 1-3.

 Place flour in a bowl.
 In a separate bowl, place the dried breadcrumbs.
 Use a fork to lightly whisk the eggs in a third bowl.

 To make the arancine balls, use wet hands to shape the risotto mixture into a ball (approximately the size of a golf ball).
 Press your thumb into the centre of the ball to make an indent.
 Place a piece of scamorza affumicata in the indent, then mould the risotto mixture around the scamorza affumicata to completely enclose.
 Repeat with the remaining risotto mixture and scamorza affumicata to make 16 arancine balls.

 Dip 1 arancine ball in egg, then coat in flour, shaking off any excess.
 Dip the flour coated arancine ball once again in the egg mixture, then coat in breadcrumbs.
 Place the double coated arancine ball onto a plate.
 Repeat with the remaining arancine balls, then place the plate with arancine in the fridge to chill for 30 minutes.

-Pour enough sesame oil into a saucepan to reach a depth of 5cm.
+Pour enough sunflower oil into a saucepan to reach a depth of 5cm.
 Heat the saucepan over medium heat to reach a temperature of 170°C (when the oil is ready, a pinch of breadcrumbs sizzle when dropped in the saucepan).
 Cook the arancine balls, in batches of 4, turning occasionally, for 2-3 minutes or until golden and crisp.
 Remove with a slotted spoon and transfer to a plate lined with paper towel.
 Serve immediately – buon appetito.